Ifaza-Fasy/WebApp1/README.md

 # WebApp1
- This is a test project for webdevelopement
+ This is a test project for web developement